dlasecki/QAOA-MicrosoftQuantumLibraries/README.md

 # QAOA in Q#

 The project is still in progress.
-This readme will be extended once the project is ready.
+This readme will be extended as the project develops.

 This project provides a hybrid quantum-classical algorithm for solving optimization problems.
 It includes a Q# implementation of the Quantum Approximate Optimization Algorithm ([QAOA](https://arxiv.org/abs/1411.4028)) together with a classical optimizer in C#.